Find Teaching Schools

 • Government Teacher

 There were about 21,200 jobs for Political Science Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Political Science Professor by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 undefined